theme-next/theme-next.org/source/docs/getting-started/configuration.md

 ---
-title: Data Files
+title: Configuration
-description: NexT User Docs – Starting to Use – Data Files
+description: NexT User Docs – Starting to Use – Configuration
 ---

 Currently, it is not smooth to update NexT theme from pulling or downloading new releases.
 It is quite often running into conflict status when updating NexT theme via `git pull`, or need to merge configurations manually when upgrading to new releases.